LIST OF INTERNSHIP SITES

 Department: Office of School and Community Partnerships

-Zankel Fellows will provide students in the partner public schools with high-quality expanded learning opportunities that expose them to new ideas as well as support the development of their academic skills and content knowledge.
-Fellows work directly with students and engage them in hands-on, inquiry-based projects are aligned to the Common Core State Standards.
-They also attend trainings and professional development sessions from OSCP staff to support their work around the development, implementation, monitoring, and refinement of activity plans for the expanded learning opportunities provided to students.
-Fellows benefit from the opportunity to share their skills and knowledge with Harlem's youth in non-traditional educational settings in New York City public schools.One Fellow described the experience as an "opportunity to experience the transfer of that learning [from courses] first-hand."
+Zankel Fellows will provide students in seven partner public schools with high-quality expanded learning opportunities that expose them to new ideas as well as support the development of their academic skills and content knowledge.
+Fellows work directly with students and engage them in hands-on, inquiry-based projects that are aligned to the Common Core State Standards.
+They also attend professional development sessions designed to support their work around the development, implementation, monitoring, and refinement of activity plans for their work in schools.
+Fellows benefit from the opportunity to share their skills and knowledge with youth from high need public schools in Harlem.
+Internship criteria:

-Internship criteria: Interns must have at least six months' previous experience working with urban youth & families in traditional public schools in underserved communities and/or experience working with community-based organizations serving youth & families at-risk.
+Interns must have at least six months' previous experience working with urban youth and families in traditional public schools in under-served communities and/or experience working with community-based organizations serving youth & families at-risk.
 Strong organization, lesson planning, writing, and facilitation skills required.
 Interest in youth development, storytelling/narrative writing, health, STEM or critical service learning preferred.Internship site(s):

 PS 36, PS 154, Columbia Secondary School, Frederick Douglass Academy II, Heritage High School, two other sites pendingEstimated time commitment per week:

-Literacy and Inquiry Internship
+Literacy and Inquiry Internships

-Sponsors: Dr. Marjorie Siegel, Dr. Lucy Calkins, and Dr. Maria Paula Ghiso
+Sponsors: Dr. Marjorie Siegel, Dr. Lucy Calkins, Dr. Maria Paula Ghiso

 Department: Curriculum and Teaching